Highly Qualified Practitioners

-Many visible signs of aging can be linked to volume loss.
-As facial tissues thin out, lines become imprinted around the nose and mouth and cheeks can look hollow and less define.
+Many visible signs of ageing can be linked to volume loss.
+As facial tissues thin out, lines become imprinted around the nose and mouth and cheeks can look hollow and less defined.
 Dermal fillers can replace lost volume to help rebalance the face, smooth wrinkles, plump the lips, and restore a more youthful appearance.
 Dermal fillers can also be used to treat eye bags and tired eyes, jowls, thin lips, weak chin, sunken cheeks, weak jaw (men) and acne scars.

 Dermal fillers are gel-like substances that are injected beneath the skin and they come in different formulations.
 At London Real Skin we use hyaluronic acid facial fillers which are smooth and long lasting.
 Hyaluronic acid is a naturally occurring sugar produced within our body that absorbs moisture and keeps skin well hydrated.